stackitcloud/stackit-cli/CONTRIBUTION.md

 For prints that are specific to a certain log level, you can use the methods defined in the `print` package: `Error`, `Warn`, `Info`, and `Debug`.

 For command outputs that should always be displayed, no matter the defined verbosity, you should use the `print` methods `Outputf` and `Outputln`.
+These should only be used for the actual output of the commands, which can usually be described by "I ran the command to see _this_".

 ### Onboarding a new STACKIT service

 If you want to add a command that uses a STACKIT service `foo` that was not yet used by the CLI, you will first need to implement a few extra steps to configure the new service:

+1. Add a `FooCustomEndpointKey` key in `internal/pkg/config/config.go` (and add it to `ConfigKeys` and set the to default to `""` using `viper.SetDefault`)
+2. Update the `stackit config unset` and `stackit config unset` commands by adding flags to set and unset a custom endpoint for the `foo` service API, respectively, and update their unit tests
-1. Setup the SDK client configuration, using the authentication method configured in the CLI
+3. Setup the SDK client configuration, using the authentication method configured in the CLI

     1. This is done in `internal/pkg/services/foo/client/client.go`
     2. Below is an example of a typical `client.go` file structure: